 Read our The Evil Within 2 review

 Supermassive Games’ Until Dawn is probably the least scary game on this list, but that doesn’t mean it’s not a great horror movie.
 Designed as an homage to slasher films starring hapless teenagers, Until Dawn charmingly plays like an interactive movie.
 Set on Blackwood Mountain, eight teenagers head up the snowy slopes for a vacation.

 Until Dawn switches perspectives throughout each of its chapters.
 Much of the gameplay is just walking, but the player has to make critical choices that alter the course of the story.
 This rippling effect, dubbed in the game as the “butterfly effect,” has consequences both small and large.
 Filled with jump scares, cheesy dialogue, and great performances, Until Dawn is the sort of horror experience that demands to be played alongside a group of friends.

 Little Nightmares makes a very simple gameplay loop utterly captivating.
 It’s essentially a terrifying game of hide-and-seek starring Six, a young girl who finds herself in the nightmarish world of Maw.
-Throughout a five hour adventure, you guide Six across a series of rooms in the Maw filled with dastardly individuals that will murder the little girl if given the chance.
+Throughout a five-hour adventure, you guide Six across a series of rooms in the Maw filled with dastardly individuals that will murder the little girl if given the chance.

 Little Nightmares has a series of excellent puzzles, all of which contribute to the ever-evolving story of this hellscape.
 It’s astonishing that Little Nightmares remains so frightening even when you almost always know where the danger lurks.
 This is accomplished through great visual and sound design, and a series of well-placed clues of what will happen to Six if she gets caught.
 While Little Nightmares doesn’t have the scale of some of the other games on this list, it does pack an emotional punch at the end.